- 1 Hi, I’m Adam Wright, founder of the LifeHacker Guy

 Who is this blog for?

-Writing here on this blog means I make a commitment and will be held accountable, as in the end of the day my friends and family will see this and hopefully track my progress (and not call me out too many times!).
+Writing here on this blog means I make a commitment and will be held accountable, as at the end of the day my friends and family will see this and hopefully track my progress (and not call me out too many times!).

 Whilst I am writing this mostly for myself I hope others are inspired and able to have some useful takeaways from my efforts.